 If a French chef would cook with Peruvian ingredients, the end result in terms of flavors and plating would probably be similar to what Awicha currently offers.

 Location: Jr. Domeyer 296, Barranco | Google Maps

 Isolina – $$$

 In an old-fashioned tavern decor where generous comfort food is served in large enamel plates, Isolina, by chef José Del Castillo, has been nominated in the 50 best restaurants in Latin America for three years in a row now, reaching the 13th place in 2018.
 To get the most out of your visit, we suggest you go with a group as large as possible and order half-portions of several dishes so that you can taste many things.
 Just so you know, a full portion will usually satisfy two average eaters.
 We recommend the lomo saltado (S/58), the seco de res (S/78) and the papa rellena con harto relleno (S/28)

 Location: Av.
 San Martín 101, Barranco | Google Maps

 Kjolle – $$$$$

 The new haute cuisine spot in Lima which, according to us and many others, will soon surpass Maido and Central (yep!).
 The chef, Pía León, is in fact the wife of Virgilio Martínez, chef of Central.
-The two restaurants are next to each other, in the same building, separated only by the bar they share, called Mayo.
-Just like with Maido, even if it is possible to eat à la carte, we recommend that you go for the eight-course tasting menu, which mainly showcases ingredients from the Peruvian Amazon, but in a much more refined, refreshing and tastier execution than Central.
-S/315 per person for the tasting menu.
-Add S/175 for the food and wine pairing.
+The two restaurants are next to each other, in the same building.
+Just like with Maido, even if it is possible to eat à la carte, we recommend that you go for the eight-course tasting menu, which mainly showcases ingredients from the Peruvian Amazon.
+S/627 per person for the tasting menu.
+Add S/200 t0 350 for pairing options.